 Supported by a grant from the Carnegie Corporation of New York and its Initiative on the Future of Journalism Education, Reporting Texas serves four primary goals: To showcase the best work of our University of Texas at Austin undergraduate and graduate students; to offer quality, multimedia reporting to local, state, and national news outlets; to experiment with new approaches in journalism education; and to combine aspects of community reporting with multimedia resources.

 These efforts grow out of two previous initiatives at the University of Texas at Austin School of Journalism – CapLink and the Capital News Service – in which student journalists provided free public affairs reporting to community newspapers around Texas.
 In that spirit, Reporting Texas offers all content free of charge to all news outlets as long as we are credited for our work.

-Reporting Texas focuses on unique and often hidden stories, using text, photos, audio, and video to provide views of in-depth people and places rarely seen in the news.
+Reporting Texas focuses on unique and often hidden stories, using text, photos, audio, and video to provide in-depth views of people and places rarely seen in the news.

 Also, you can check us out on Twitter.

 Reporting Texas supports young journalists by fostering an ethical and creative environment for graduate and undergraduate students at the University of Texas to report the news and thereby shed light on our community and our world.
 Our mission is supported by a grant from the Carnegie Corporation of New York and its Initiative on the Future of Journalism Education.
 Reporting Texas represents a wealth of disciplines, and all students are invited to present their ideas to our editorial staff, who review and edit all submissions.
 We welcome reporting through traditional and novel approaches, including text, photos, slideshows, sound slides, videos and mixed media.
 We emphasize reporting that focuses on untold stories.